-Word analogies have been proposed as a way to demonstrate the utility of, and to evaluate the quality of neural word embeddings (Mikolov et al., 2013a;

-Mnih and Kavukcuoglu, 2013; Nicolai et al., 2015b; Pennington et al., 2014).
-Such embeddings show simple linear relationships in the resulting continuous embedding space that allow for finding impressive analogous relations such as
+Word analogies have been proposed as a way to demonstrate the utility of, and to evaluate the quality of neural word embeddings (Mikolov et al. 2013a; Mnih and Kavukcuoglu 2013; Nicolai et al. 2015b; Pennington et al. 2014).
+Such embeddings show simple linear relationships in the resulting continuous embedding space that allow for finding impressive analogous relations such as where v(w) is the word embedding of the word w.
+Analogies have been categorized as either semantic or syntactic.
+(The example with "king" and "queen" is a semantic analogy, while syntactic analogies relate different morphological forms of the same words).
+Google's dataset for syntactic analogies (Mikolov et al. 2013a) was proposed as a task to evaluate word embedding models on English.

-$$v(king) - v(man) + v(woman) \approx v(queen).$$
+$$v(king) - v(man) + v(woman) \approx v(queen)$$